QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Let's generate some plots

-First, ensure that you have activated a set of packages with
+First, ensure that you have activated a set of packages within the current Jupyter notebook

 .. literalinclude:: /_static/includes/deps.jl

+You will find the most convenient way to write code is to place this at the top of every notebook

 Now try copying the following into a notebook cell and hit ``Shift-Enter``